ahilbers/renewable_test_PSMs/README.md

 #### Summary

-This repository contains model files, time series data and example code for a class of simple test power system models to use in renewable energy, time series and optimisation analysis.
-They include *generation & transmission expansion planning* (G/TEP), *economic dispatch* (ED) and *unit commitment* (UC) type power system models.
+This repository contains model files, time series data and example code for very simple test power system models to use in renewable energy, time series and optimisation analysis, designed especially for climate scientists who want to get a feel for energy system models.

 This is a beta version that includes solar power.
 Currently, this has only been implemented for the `1_region` model.
 The original models (which contain only wind power but no solar), including tests and extensive documentation, are available under the branch `master`.
+The model in this repo is the `1_region` model in branch `master`, with solar power added on as well.